HT2-Labs/elucidat-php-code-test/README.md

 Our goods degrade in quality as they approach their sell-by date.
 The system updates inventory at the end of each day:

 - All items have a **SellIn** value (days remaining to sell) and a **Quality** value (how valuable the item is)
-- At the end of each day, both values decrease for every item
+- At the end of each day, the system updates both values for every item

 The rules: